Teddyp14/redux-inventory-tracker/README.md

 * View all products being offered
 * View the details of each item by clicking on the item
 * Submit a form to add a new item to the inventory
-* "Purchase" an item from the inventory and decrement the quantity by one.
+* Record a sale of an item from the inventory and decrement the quantity by one.
+* Delete an item from the inventory

 ## Component Tree